 The Feature Client shall perform the Query during the startup routine (unless noted otherwise in a specific feature spec).

-Infotainment Start-up: the query is first requested 500 msec after HMIAudioMode changes from OFF to ON.
+Infotainment Start-up: the query is first requested 600 msec (tolerance range 600 – 650) after HMIAudioMode changes from OFF to ON.
+Only use this strategy if specifically called out in a feature spec.

-Ignition_Status changes to Run Start-up: the query is performed 500 msec after Ignition_Status changes from OFF/ACC to RUN.
+Ignition_Status changes to Run Start-up: the query is performed 600 msec (tolerance range 600 – 650) after Ignition_Status changes from OFF/ACC to RUN.
+Only use this strategy if specifically called out in a feature spec.

+The Feature Client shall not perform the query operation during Crank/Start (ie Ignition_Status = Crank).
+If a query event is in progress and a crank event happens then after the crank event finishes (Ignition_Status goes from Crank/Start Run) the Query shall resume were it left off.

 The Feature Client shall request the highest priority features first for the query operation.
 High priority should be given to features that either need to be displayed immediately (ex. welcome stage), features that are most likely be inquired by users or features determined to be critical to the Feature Client.

 Upon the reception of a valid Feature ID along with its corresponding feature setting and personality profile, the Feature Client shall store the data, stop the query process for that feature and move to query a different feature.

+If during the Feature Query process at start-up the user selects a feature that hasn’t been queried yet then that user selected feature shall be the next feature queried (unless noted otherwise) and the feature query start-up process shall resume where it left off.

+Example: for this example say it typically takes 12 seconds to query everything at start-up and “Feature X” is typically queried at the end of the start-up process.
+Then if for example in the first second of the query start-up process the user went to a menu/HMI screen for “Feature X” that hadn’t been queried yet then since that is the active screen “Feature X” would be the next item queried in the start-up process so it could populate the menu setting.
+Once “Feature X” was queried the start-up feature query process would continue on to the next item in the start-up process.

+When querying features in the start-up routine after the Feature Client receives the Feature.St response from the Feature Server then within 50 msec of receiving the Feature.St the feature client shall query the next item in the start-up routine.

+When querying features in the start-up routine the Feature Client can query multiple modules at the same time.

+For example if the Feature Client is Querying Module_X for Feature X at the same time the Feature Client could also query Module_Y for Feature Y.

 FBMP-REQ-023025/B-Query request but no response form Feature Server (Query Retries) (TcSE ROIN-287299-1)

 If after sending a Query request, the Feature Client does not receive a response from the Feature Server, then the Feature Client shall retry the query request for the feature.
 The Query requests for a feature are retried up to 5 times before stopping.
 The query retries happen at 100 msec intervals and shall not take more than 500 msec from the time of the first query request.
 After 500 msec of retrying with no response the Feature Client shall move on to the next feature query.